The City of Humboldt manages water and sewer services for the municipality.

 All utility accounts are set-up and managed through City Hall.
 Utility accounts are linked to the property, NOT the customer.
 For rental properties, please review the City's Landlord & Tenant Utilities Agreement on our Civic Policies page.

-Starting January 2017, residential utility services are billed monthly.
+Residential utility services are billed monthly.
 Commercial utility services are billed every month.

 Customers need to provide a valid Saskatchewan driver's license to set-up a utility account.